 Filters in refrigerators should be changed every six months.
 A filter should never be left in place for more than a year.
 The longer a carbon filter is used above its maximum capacity, the more toxic your water may become.
 Filter placement guidelines are a fantastic place to start.
 Any time you notice indicators of low filter quality, you should change your refrigerator water filter.
 Here are several signs that it's time to update your water filter:

-• Water has a flavour similar to tap water.
+• Water has a flavor similar to tap water.

 • Ice tastes like water or smells like ice.

-• The dispenser's water pressure is low, and the water filter alarm beeps or changes colour.
+• The dispenser's water pressure is low, and the water filter alarm beeps or changes color.

 Here's what happens if you don't change the water filter in your refrigerator

 • Your filter has become clogged.
-It becomes clogged with dirt and particles to the point that it can no longer filter.
+It becomes clogged with dirt and particles, so it can no longer filter.
 When water stops flowing out of your filter, you know it's time to replace it.

 • Carbon has reached its limit.
-Even though the surface area of the filter is full, water continues to flow past it, carrying pollutants with it.
+Even though the surface area of the filter is entire, water continues to flow past it, carrying pollutants with it.
 Consider going to a mall around the holidays.
-You go back on the road and travel somewhere else after driving up and down rows of automobiles and finding no space to park.
-Similarly, particles collect or flow through an old carbon filter when all of the gaps are filled.
+You return to the road and travel somewhere else after driving up and down rows of automobiles and finding no parking space.
+Similarly, particles collect or flow through an old carbon filter when all gaps are filled.

 • Bacteria can multiply in your filter.
 A clogged carbon filter accumulates particles that feed live organisms and serves as a bacterial breeding ground.